ooni/probe-cli/Readme.md

 - and all the related support packages (inside [internal](internal)).

 Every top-level directory in this repository contains an explanatory README file.
+You may also notice that some internal packages live under [internal/engine](internal/engine) while most others are top-level.
+This is part of a long-standing refactoring started when we merged https://github.com/ooni/probe-engine into this repository.
+We'll slowly ensure that all packages inside `engine` are moved out of it and inside `internal`.

 ## License